West Virginia Afterschool Network

 Purpose of the Statewide Afterschool Network

-networks across the country funded in part by the C.S.
+The West Virginia Statewide Afterschool Network (WVSAN) is one of fifty afterschool networks across the country funded in part by the C.S.
 Mott Foundation.
 The WVSAN works to sustain a statewide partnership to raise awareness of:

 - the importance and accessibility of high-quality afterschool and summer learning programs for all school age children

 - share criteria of effective programs and best practices among providers and the public, and